Van Gogh — Vincent’s Influence in Germany

-Members of Die Brücke (The Bridge), an association of painters formed in 1905 in Dresden, were fascinated by van Gogh’s motifs, which they adopted, and felt Vincent’s technique of applying thick layers of pure hues directly from the tube onto the canvas empowered each artist with direct access to his subject matter.
-In the 1880s, when van Gogh taught himself to paint, art academies instructed painters to never leave visible brushstrokes on the canvas.
-Just as van Gogh had broken the conventions of his day, the standards of painting taught in German academies were rejected by members of Die Brücke: Karl Schmidt-Rottluff, Ernst Ludwig Kirchner, Erich Heckel, Max Pechstein, Emil Nolde and Otto Mueller.
+Members of Die Brücke (The Bridge), an association of painters formed in 1905 in Dresden, were fascinated by Van Gogh’s motifs, which they adopted, and felt Vincent’s technique of applying thick layers of pure hues directly from the tube onto the canvas empowered each artist with direct access to his subject matter.
+In the 1880s, when Van Gogh taught himself to paint, art academies instructed painters to never leave visible brushstrokes on the canvas.
+Just as Van Gogh had broken the conventions of his day, the standards of painting taught in German academies were rejected by members of Die Brücke: Karl Schmidt-Rottluff, Ernst Ludwig Kirchner, Erich Heckel, Max Pechstein, Emil Nolde and Otto Mueller.

 Having seen Vincent’s original paintings in a Dresden exhibition, members of Die Brücke felt liberated to simplify their forms and apply strong, contrasting colors to their canvases.
-The founding members were so inspired by van Gogh that Emil Nolde jokingly suggested that they should call themselves “van Goghiana” instead of Die Brücke.
+The founding members were so inspired by Van Gogh that Emil Nolde jokingly suggested that they should call themselves “Van Goghiana” instead of Die Brücke.

-In 1908, the Städel became one of the first museums to purchase works by van Gogh, acquiring two pieces.
-By 1911, the painters in Die Brücke had gone their individual ways, but the work of van Gogh continued to cause a sensation beyond Dresden and Berlin, and Vincent’s 1890 “Portrait of Dr. Gachet” entered the Städel’s collection.
-20 years after his death, van Gogh represented both an inspiration for a new generation of young German artists such as Gabriele Münter (whose portraits presented introspective figures within bold outlines, like van Gogh’s) and a revelation for immigrant painters entering the German art world.
+In 1908, the Städel became one of the first museums to purchase works by Van Gogh, acquiring two pieces.
+By 1911, the painters in Die Brücke had gone their individual ways, but the work of Van Gogh continued to cause a sensation beyond Dresden and Berlin, and Vincent’s 1890 “Portrait of Dr. Gachet” entered the Städel’s collection.
+20 years after his death, Van Gogh represented both an inspiration for a new generation of young German artists such as Gabriele Münter (whose portraits presented introspective figures within bold outlines, like Van Gogh’s) and a revelation for immigrant painters entering the German art world.

-“Village in Bavaria” circa 1907 by Alexej von Jawlensky.
-Right: “Harvest in Provence,” 1888, by van Gogh.
+“Village in Bavaria” 1907 by Alexej von Jawlensky (above left) & “Harvest in Provence” 1888 by Van Gogh

 Van Gogh & Der Blaue Reiter